 In contrast to understanding the physical object of the drone itself, I started looking at the areas in which they operate, and really the same kind of invisibility applies.
 When you start looking at conflicts which take place outside declared theatres of war - the CIA assassination program in Afghanistan, tribal areas of Pakistan, Yemen and Somalia - these are landscapes to which none of us have any kind of access.
 That's why it is possible to fight the kind of war that's being fought there, it's also why in some ways it's necessary to fight the war there.
 These are areas outside government control, and they are also unvisited by the media.
 There are no journalists on the ground, there are no soldiers on the ground.
 And I realised reading reports of drone strikes that I had no sense whatsoever of where these things were occurring.
 Again, this is a matter of visibility - I simply couldn't picture them, and that struck me as deeply strange.
 Partly because that's new, essentially.

 For that last almost two hundred years, journalists and illustrators and then photographers would be present on battlefields.
 The landscapes of conflict were part of the reporting of those conflicts, and they deeply influenced our understanding of them.
 We talk about the media activities around the Gulf War, the first genuinely televised war, but before that there was photography in Vietnam, and water-colourists on the battlefields of Crimea.
-We have an understanding of warfare that is formed by .
+We have an understanding of warfare that is documented by people.
 This isn't the case with the drone war.
 We may occasionally hear the names of places where strikes have occurred, but there's no formal reporting and so that's very unclear.
 I don't know what these places look like.
 And yet it struck me at the same time that we spent the last twenty years building civilian online systems that are designed to allow us to see things more clearly.
 We have mapping tools - Google Maps, Microsoft, Bing - which are these incredibly catalogues of satellite imagery of the earth, updated regularly and accessible to anyone with a computer and an internet connection.
 That's an extraordinarily powerful thing.
 We've also built social tools - the social networks which are supposed to bring us all together and connect us and make communication easier - except there remain these huge blind spots in that world view.

-For the Dronestagram project, I started researching the sites of drone strikes using data gathered by the , which gathers eyewitness and local media accounts of drone strikes in Yemen and Pakistan.
+For the Dronestagram project, I started researching the sites of drone strikes using data gathered by The Bureau of Investigative Journalism, which gathers eyewitness and local media accounts of drone strikes in Yemen and Pakistan.
 I started finding as best I could the locations of those strikes on online digital maps, recent satellite photos of these locations, and then taking screenshots of those landscapes, photographed as the drone would see them from the air, and posting them back to social networks.
 I posted primarily to Instagram, which is a place where people go everyday to get a daily glimpse of their friends' realities - it seemed like an appropriate place to post another distant reality, a different connection that's made possible through the same tools.

 Because the drones are networked objects themselves, they are doing the same thing, the sight and action at a distance.
 The drones are a sort of dark mirror to the public internet and to all public network technologies.
 They are using the same effects to very, very different ends.
 They are tuned to secrecy and to violent action rather than the more rosy hopes you may have about social media, but our understanding of these things are entirely connected.